apache/jackrabbit-oak/oak-doc/src/site/markdown/nodestore/document/node-bundling.md

 ## <a name="bundling-design-considerations"></a> Design Considerations

-While enabling bundling consider following points
+While enabling bundling consider following points:

 **Enable bundling only for static and bounded relative node paths**

-As bundled nodes are stored in single Mongo Document care must be taken such that Bundled Document size is within reasonable limits otherwise Mongo (or RDB) would reject such heavy documents.
+As bundled nodes are stored in single MongoDB Document care must be taken such that bundled Document size is within reasonable limits otherwise MongoDB (or RDB) would reject such heavy documents.
 So bundling pattern should only include those relative node paths which are static or bounded.

 For example in app:Asset it would be wrong to bundle nodes under 'jcr:content/comments' as comments can be unlimited and